 Right whale populations have been under pressure from humans for hundreds of years.
 Additionally, they suffered a big loss this past summer when 15 dead right whales were found in U.S. and Canadian waters.
 This was a mass mortality event that has never been seen before.
 For a population that numbers only 500, this represents a loss of 3% of the population!
 So what is going on with the North Atlantic right whales?
-Why did so many die off this past summer?
+Why did so many die-off occur this past summer?
 And what can we do about it?

 The right whale population declined over a period of hundreds of years from the 1600s to the 1900s due to whaling.
-At minimum 5,500 individual right whales were removed from the oceans by humans over this period!
+At a minimum 5,500 individual right whales were removed from the oceans by humans over this period!
 Fortunately, right whales were legally protected in 1949, which curbed the harvest of these large creatures.
 Unfortunately, this hasn’t totally alleviated the impacts humans are having on the whales.

 Of the 15 dead whales found during the summer of 2017, seven were necropsied to determine the cause of death.
 Six of the seven deaths were caused by human-related activities.
 Four whales were struck by ships and two were caught in fishing gear, while the cause of death for the last whale was inconclusive.
 Right whales can get entangled in many types of fishing gear but the buoy lines associated with pot and gill net gear are the most frequent offenders (Johnson et al. 2005).